FAQs for School Families: Addressing the Novel Coronavirus (COVID-19)

 Will you stay open if there’s a confirmed diagnosis in the community?

 Our goal is to maintain our regular schedule in our preschools as long as it is safe to do so.
 The safety and well-being of our children, families and staff is our top priority.
 We recognize that school closures strain families and communities – affecting learning, nutrition and other critical services such as healthcare.
 At this time we will remain open, continue to monitor the situation and cooperate with state and local officials.

 What happens if someone at the school is diagnosed with COVID-19?

-If a child or teacher at our school was diagnosed with COVID-19, we would close immediately and follow guidance from the state and local health departments.
+If a child or teacher at our school was diagnosed with COVID-19, we would follow guidance from the state and local health departments.

 What if my child doesn’t have symptoms, but a family member has been diagnosed with the coronavirus?

 We are requiring that your child stay home from school for 14 days following the most recent exposure to any member of your household, or any other person in contact with your child, who has a confirmed case of COVID-19.